-- Click the lad button.
+- Click the button.
 A Save File dialog box will appear. - In the Save as type list box select the file format under which you would like to save the table.
-The following formats are supported: ASCII file (.TXT); Tab delimited file (.TAB); Comma delimited file (.CSV); MS Word (.DOC); HTML file (.HTM; .HTML); XML file (.XML); Excel spreadsheet file (.XLS; .XLSX), SPSS data file (.SAV), and Stata data file (.DTA).
-Tables may also be saved into a proprietary binary format (.PMTX) and edited outside of QDA Miner using the Provalis Matrix editor. - Type a valid filename with the proper file extension. - Click the Save button. - The obtained table can also be stored in a new project file, where each row becomes a new case and each column is transformed into a variable.
+The following formats are supported: ASCII file (\.TXT); Tab delimited file (\.TAB); Comma delimited file (\.CSV); MS Word (\.DOC); HTML file (\.HTM; \.HTML); XML file (\.XML);Excel spreadsheet file (\.XLS; \.XLSX), and SPSS data file (\.SAV). - Type a valid filename with the proper file extension. - Click the Save button. - The obtained table can also be stored in a new project file, where each row becomes a new case and each column is transformed into a variable.
 This type of project file may be useful for performing a more detailed analysis of coded segments.